 Use alternative antenna options when the BaseStation is in a rack or other metal structure, or stacked with other gear.
-Remote location antenna placement of up to 1,500 ft. can be achieved using the Tempest Remote Transceiver (part # TMP-RT09).
+Remote location antenna placement of up to 1,500 ft. can be achieved using the Tempest Remote Transceiver.
 See the operating manual for more details about antenna placement, recommended cable types, and other antenna options.